Program Structure and Entry Requirements

 Eligibility eligible to compete in this sub-quota if the applicant has completed an AQF Certificate IV or above from any Registered Training Organisation.
-(Exceptions are listed on the attached spreadsheet) Rank eligible applicants ranked according to the level of the completed award.
+Admission Pathways are available on the SATAC website.
+Rank eligible applicants ranked according to the level of the completed award.

 Special entry sub-quota

 Eligibility domestic applicants are eligible to compete in this sub-quota if the applicant is over 18 years old on 1 February of the year they apply for entry to; and, if they were enrolled in a program leading to a higher education award, they must not have completed more than 2 years full-time equivalent study in that program Rank eligible applicants ranked according to their results in the STAT (Special Tertiary Admissions Test), or for some programs a combination of the STAT result and/or personal competencies statements and/or employment experience statements

 The University must report to Commonwealth Department of Education the lowest ATAR for which a student, Commonwealth Supported or Full Fee Paying, may be eligible for entry to one of its programs – the Eligibility Score.
 The University has determined that the following Eligibility Scores will apply:

 Bachelor programs Degree ATAR Bachelor (Advanced) degrees 95 Medicine and Dentistry 90 Engineering, Law and Commerce 80 Oral Health 70 All new Bachelor programs 65 Diploma programs Degree ATAR All Diploma programs 55

 The standard admission criteria for all Master programs is a Bachelor Degree.

 Non-standard admission criteria: undergraduate and postgraduate coursework programs